isuramakingshifts/Wallet-Tracker-Upgraded/README.md

 3. Add your API keys and stuff to Railway as environment variables/
 4. You're ready to go! 🎮

-To add wallet you can use this repo -
+To add wallet you can use this repo - [Manager](https://github.com/isuramakingshifts/Wallet-Manager-For-Wallet-Tracker)

-## 🎯 Quick Setup Guide

-Just add these to your Railway environment:

-BOT_TOKEN=your-telegram-bot-token
-DATABASE_URL=your-database-url
-HELIUS_API_KEY=your-helius-api-key
-WEBHOOK_ID=your-webhook-id

 ## 🤙 Need Help?